mahmudie/SQL-notes/SQL notes 1.md

 ### Let's get started

 * **Aggregate functions (Count,sum, average, minimum, maximum)** An aggregate function summarizes or groups the values of rows and then returns a single value.
-All agregate functions ignore null values except for COUNT().
+All agregate functions ignore null values except for COUNT as COUNT(*).
 Aggregate functions are often used with the GROUP BY clause of the SELECT statement when showing the result per group.
 ----
 ### Return the total number of records